 The risk-free rate is the continuously compounded United States nominal treasury rate corresponding to the term of the option.
-The average risk-free rate used for options granted during the fiscal year ended June 30, 2018 was 2.26%.
+The average risk-free rate used for options granted was 2.26%.

-A summary of the stock options outstanding and exercisable as of June 30, 2019 and 2018 are as follows:
+A summary of the stock options outstanding and exercisable as of June 30, 2020 and 2019 are as follows: